rodruizronald/SIM868-Library/README.md

 ## Project

-This library was part of a vehicle GPS tracking device for public transport unit.
-The microcontroller choosen for the aplication was the Cypress PSoC 5LP, a Cortex-M3 programmable system on chip device.
+This library was part of a vehicle GPS tracking device for public transport units.
+The microcontroller chosen for the application was the Cypress PSoC 5LP, a Cortex-M3 programmable system on chip device.

 <p align="center">
   <img src="img/schematic.png">